 The correct command format is M130 (file.xxx), where file.xxx is the name of the file, plus the path, if necessary.
-You can also add a second comment in parentheses to appear as a comment at the top of the media window.
+You can also add a second comment in parentheses to appear as a comment in the media window.